pattonsgirl/CEG2350/Labs/Lab08/README.md

 ## Part 2 - Something new

 You have had an unformatted disk available on your AWS instance all along.
-Time to create a partition table and a partition on it (and in the next step create a filesystem).
 The disk is `xvdb` - you can see it, but that it has no partitions, if you run `lsblk`.
+Time to create a partition table and a partition on `/dev/xvdb` so that in the next Part we can create a filesystem on the partition and mount it for use.
 - **Useful Commands: `df`, `lsblk`, `blkid`, `gdisk`**

 1. Using the `gdisk` GPT partition table manipulator, find out what the following main menu options do: